-Our village lies some 170 metres up at the south-western end of the Chiltern Hills, four miles from the point where the River Thames flows through the Goring Gap.
-Situated in the Chilterns Area of Outstanding Natural Beauty, it is surrounded by beechwoods and the farmland that drops down towards the river valley.
+Our village lies some 170 metres above sea-level at the south-western end of the Chiltern Hills, four miles from the point where the River Thames flows through the Goring Gap.
+Situated in the Chilterns Area of Outstanding Natural Beauty, it is surrounded by beechwoods and the farmland that drops down towards the river valley

 New members are always welcome: whether you want to get involved in pond maintenance, try your hand at some hedgelaying, take part in one of our natural history surveys, or simply show your support for our activities, do join us!